Extended Isolation Forest for Distributed Spark/Scala Anomaly Detection

 4. review the code paths behind surprising results

 AI did not replace review.
-It changed the review target from “read every generated line” to “evaluate the evidence, then inspect where it matters.”
+It changed the review target from “read every generated line” to “evaluate the evidence, then inspect the code paths behind surprising results.”

 The EIF implementation keeps the public Spark ML surface aligned with standard Isolation Forest, while isolating the new behavior to split generation, split representation, and node scoring.